 (d) AnswerResponse; and Reply.
-No answer-response to a petition for rehearing or reply to an answer shallmay be filed unless requested by the court.
-Unless otherwise ordered by the court, the answer-response to a petition for rehearing shall_must be filed within 14 days after entry of the order requesting the answerresponse.
+No answer response to a petition for rehearing or reply to an answer shall may be filed unless requested by the court.
+Unless otherwise ordered by the court, the The answer response to a petition for rehearing shall must be filed within 14 days after entry of the order requesting the answerresponse, unless otherwise directed by the court.
 A petition for rehearing will ordinarily not be granted in the absence of a request for an answerresponse.
 If a response to the petition is ordered, the petitioner may file a reply within 7 days after service of the response.
 A reply must not present matters that do not relate to the response.

-Commented [DW7]: This language is not found in the analogous FRAP; however, the subcommittee preferred to keep it in our rule.
+Commented [DW8]: This language is not found in the analogous FRAP; however, the subcommittee preferred to keep it in our rule.
 The additional language clarifies that a party may direct the court to matters already raised in the briefs/arguments when necessary to establish grounds for rehearing.
 The language also clarifies that a party may argue the grounds for rehearing (which is necessarily a "point ... raised for the first time on rehearing").

-Commented [DW8]: Subcommittee recommends we provide for rehearing in the event that new authorities came out during the 18-day window for filing rehearing.
+Commented [DW9]: Subcommittee recommends we provide for rehearing in the event that new authorities came out during the 18-day window for filing rehearing.
 This is not part of the federal rule, but we are offering it for the Commission's consideration, nonetheless.

-Commented [DW9]: FRAP 40 does not address the filing of a reply brief.
+Commented [DW10]: FRAP 40 does not address the filing of a reply brief.
 However, our subcommittee felt that a reply brief should be permitted in the event that the Court orders a response to a petition.
-If the Commission agrees with this proposal, then we recommend striking the words, 'or reply to an answer'' from the first sentence of the rule.
-This language is similar to the language in NRAP 27(a)(4).

-(e) Action by Court if Granted.
+If the Commission agrees with this proposal, then we recommend striking the words, "or reply to an answer" from the first sentence of the rule.
+This language is similar to the language in NRAP 27(a)(4). (e) Action by Court if Granted.
 If a petition for rehearing is granted, the court may make a final disposition of the cause without reargument or may restore it to the calendar for reargument or resubmission or may make such other orders as are deemed appropriate under the circumstances of the particular case.
 A petition for rehearing of a decision of a panel of the Supreme Court shall-must be reviewed by the panel that decided the matter.
 If the panel determines that rehearing is warranted, rehearing before that panel will be held.
 The full court shall-must consider a petition for rehearing of an en banc decision.

-(f) Untimely Petitions; Unrequested Answer_Response or Reply.
+(f) Untimely Petitions; Unrequested Answer or Reply.
 A petition for rehearing is timely if e-filed, mailed, or sent by commercial carrier to the clerk within the time fixed for filing.
-The clerk shall-must not receive or file an untimely petition, but shall-must return the petition unfiled.
-The clerk shall-must return unfiled any answer-response or reply submitted for filing in the absence of an order requesting the same.
+The clerk shall\must not receive or file an untimely petition, but shall\must return the petition unfiled or, if the petition was e-filed, must reject the petition.
+The clerk shall return unfiled any answer or reply submitted for filing in the absence of an order requesting the same. (g) Unrequested Response.
+Absent an order requesting a response, the clerk must not receive or file a response, but must return it unfiled or, if the response was e-filed, must reject it.

-(g) Sanctions.
+(gh) Sanctions.
 Petitions for rehearing which do not comply with this Rule may result in the imposition of appropriate sanctions.